SpectraL519/cpp-gl/docs/gl/quick_start.md

 ```

 1. Include the necessary core graph, algorithm, and I/O headers.
-2. Define the graph's memory layout (adjacency list), directionality, and element payloads via a single traits structure. <br/> **NOTE:** Alternatively, you can use one of the provided [generic graph type aliases](../cpp-gl/group__GL-Core.md#public-types).
+2. Define the graph's memory layout (adjacency list), directionality, element payloads, ID type, and API policy via a single traits structure. <br/> **NOTE:** Alternatively, you can use one of the provided [generic graph type aliases](../cpp-gl/group__GL-Core.md#public-types).
 3. Instantiate the generic `graph` class, pre-allocating it with 5 vertices (IDs 0 through 4).
 4. The `add_edge` method returns an `edge_descriptor`.
 Use the overloaded `->` operator to directly access and assign the attached `weight` payload in a type-safe manner.
 5. Execute the external algorithm on the instantiated graph.